- About UT Dallas

 Dozens of computer experts and nonexperts joined Arizona State University in tying technical knowledge to compassion in an effort to solve societal ills.
-For the first time, UT Dallas co-hosted the 36-hour hackathon, which originated at Arizona State five years ago.
+For the first time, UT Dallas co-hosted the 36-hour hackathon, which was sponsored by State Farm.
+The event originated at Arizona State five years ago.

 At a hackathon, which can last several hours or days, programmers and those with technical backgrounds work together on a particular product.
 Each participant plays a different role and makes a different contribution.

 “This is different from usual UTD hackathons,” said Rod Wetterskog, one of the organizers of the event and assistant dean of corporate relations in the Erik Jonsson School of Engineering and Computer Science.

 In a departure from the usual structure, students, faculty, staff and community members, each with individual talents and levels of expertise, were welcomed.
 Approximately 70 people, including artists, coders, app makers, designers, engineers and entrepreneurs took part.
 They ranged from high school students to professionals to retirees.
 Livestreaming between the two universities shared video of workshops and collaborations.